- Article I – Representatives

 - Special meetings may be called by the Chairperson at any time with at least 10 calendar days notice to representatives.

-- For purposes of voting, a quorum is defined as 12 members or 51% of current active designated organizations or groups as outlined in Article IV of the Charter, whichever is less.
+- For purposes of voting, a quorum is defined as 12 members or 51 percent of current active designated organizations or groups as outlined in Article IV of the Charter, whichever is less.

 A. A number of permanent committees, known as Standing Committees, shall be established for the purpose of carrying out the LEPC’s responsibilities and assuring that the work effort is equitably distributed among the membership.